And Along Came a Spider...With Some Friends and Relatives

 I once made the colossal mistake of sitting on a log in Peruvian wilderness without first looking carefully.

 Taking one (from a Bullet Ant) for the team!
-And it was not a good idea.
+This was most definitely not a good idea.
 Image: ©William W. Lamar 2022.

 You get millions of hits when you Google “scorpion” and “sci-fi movies,” but other good titles for sci-fi flicks should include: Conga.
 Tocandira.
 Bala.
 Veinticuatro.
 These hair-raising names all refer to two kinds of rather similar gargantuan ants found in tropical Latin America.
 Who knows where “conga” came from?
 “Tocandira” is Tupí-Guaraní for “the one wounding deeply” and “bala” means bullet in Spanish, an allusion to the effect of the sting.
 Finally, and also in Spanish, “veinticuatro” means the pain will either last for or peak at 24 hours (or more).
 I think you get the idea.
 These huge ants are called by their Quechuan name “isula” in the Peruvian Amazon (= the ant that makes you cry).
 At any rate, at up to an inch and a half/3.5 cm, these big guys are among the largest and most formidable ants in the world.